cyberomanov/status/tendermint/node_status/README.md

 3. Connect to your server and create `status` folder in the `$HOME directory` with `mkdir $HOME/status/`.
 4. In this folder you have to create `cosmos.sh` file with `nano $HOME/status/cosmos.sh`.
 You don't have to do any edits on `cosmos.sh` file, it's ready to use.
 > You can find `cosmos.sh` in this repository.
+5. In this folder you have to create `cosmos.conf` file with `nano $HOME/status/cosmos.sh`.
+Customize it.
+> You can find `cosmos.conf` in this repository.
-5. Also you have to create as many `cosmos.conf` files with `nano $HOME/status/cosmos.conf`, as many nodes you have on the current server.
+6. Also you have to create as many `NAME.conf` files with `nano $HOME/status/NAME.conf`, as many nodes you have on the current server.
 Customize your config files.
-> You can find `cosmos.conf.example` and `curl.md` in this repository.
+> You can find `pylons.conf.example` and `curl.md` in this repository.
-6. Install `jq` and `bc` packages with `sudo apt-get install jq bc -y`.
+7. Install `jq` and `bc` packages with `sudo apt-get install jq bc -y`.
-7. Run `bash cosmos.sh` to check your settings.
+8. Run `bash cosmos.sh` to check your settings.
 Normal output:

 ```
 root@v1131623:~/status# bash cosmos.sh